Philips Cryogenic Stirling Cycle Machine.

 By 1952, a pre-production batch of their 102C 700watt generator had been completed- just as transistors replaced vacuum tubes in radios, and their original need disappeared.

 However, the Stirling cycle is reversible and theoretically the most efficient there can be, so Stirling cycle heat pumps (basically Stirling engines driven by electric motors) can generate very low temperatures.
-From 1948, Phillips set up a division under JWL Kohler to develop Stirling cycle based units for this purpose and from 1954, began selling liquid air cryogenerators to universities and research laboratories.
+From 1948, Philips set up a division under JWL Kohler to develop Stirling cycle based units for this purpose and from 1954, began selling liquid air cryogenerators to universities and research laboratories.
 They later developed micro units for cooling infrared sensors and much larger cryogenerators to reach the very low temperatures required for super conductivity.

-This is an original 1950's Phillips liquid air machine, ex Waikato University.
+This is an original 1950's Philips liquid air machine, ex Waikato University.
 While theoretically capable of functioning as an engine in original form, its volume ratios were not ideal for this and the original heater head was incapable of accepting combustion temperatures.
 To get it to run satisfactorily as an engine, a new heater, head, cooler and displacer were fitted.
 The original piston and cylinder were not changed.
 Replaced parts (including the snow separator) have been retained so that it may someday be restored to original cryogenerator form.

-Phillips went on to develop Stirling cycle engines for many uses; ships, cars, satellites and etc. Their licensees during the 1950 to 1990 period included Ford, GM, DAF, MAN, NASA and many others.
+Philips went on to develop Stirling cycle engines for many uses; ships, cars, satellites and etc. Their licensees during the 1950 to 1990 period included Ford, GM, DAF, MAN, NASA and many others.
 None of these developments resulted in successful commercial products, except maybe for submarines, but this application is still secret.

 However, their cryogenerator division (sold in 1990) was very successful and is believed to have returned sufficient to cover all their Stirling engine research.
 This research has formed a solid base for the many Stirling engine development projects that are underway in the early 21st century, particularly for Stirling engine based solar farms and combined heat and power (CHP) makers such as Whispertech in Christchurch.